Board of Directors

 Thomas Venon

-Partner and founder at Eighteen East Capital and Executive Director of the Center for Development Finance Studies.
-Thomas currently leads product development for the United Kingdom Government’s Foreign Commonwealth Development Office flagship MOBILIST program and helped the United Nations’ Economic Commission for Africa launch the Liquidity & Sustainability Facility, a repo facility for African sovereign debt.
-Thomas previously managed a pan-African institutional asset management business and held senior positions at Standard & Poor, Royal Bank of Scotland, and ABN Amro Bank.
-Thomas holds a Masters of Business Administration from the University of Cape Town and a Master in Applied Finance from the University of Melbourne.
+Partner and founder at Eighteen East Capital and Executive Director of the Centre for Development Finance Studies.
+Currently leads product development for the FCDO’s flagship MOBILIST programme and contributes to the United Nations Economic Commission, aiding African sovereign debt management.
+Thomas previously managed a pan-African institutional asset management business and held senior positions at Standard & Poor, Royal Bank of Scotland, and Algemene Bank Netherland and the Amsterdam and Rotterdam Bank.
+Thomas holds a Master of Business Administration from the University of Cape Town and a Master of Finance from the University of Melbourne.